 How the iPad Pro and M1 MacBooks Complement Each Other

 Let’s say that you currently own an iPad that’s compatible with the macOS Sidecar feature.
 Buying an M1 MacBook means that you can use that iPad as a secondary wireless screen.
-This is especially important since the M1 Macs only support a single external display via USB-C. The only way to have three screens is to have one external screen, the internal MacBook screen and a wireless Sidecar connection with an iPad.
+This is especially important since the M1 Macs only support a single external display via USB-C. The only way to have three screens is to have one external screen, the internal MacBook screen, and a wireless Sidecar connection with an iPad.

 That’s not the only reason to combine an M1 Mac with an iPad.
-Thanks to AirDrop, it becomes possible to rapidly move data from an iPad to the MacBook.
+Thanks to AirDrop, it becomes possible to rapidly move data from an iPad to a MacBook.
 While the M1 can run iPad applications with no issue, the interface isn’t fantastic without a touch screen.
 Not to mention that many developers have opted not to make their iOS apps available on M1 systems.

 So if you also want to make use of touch-optimized workflows, such as drawing with an Apple Pencil, you can create that content on your iPad and then send it over to the M1 Mac to use in apps that run best there.

 At the time of writing, Apple doesn’t allow any touch input in macOS with an iPad connected via Sidecar.
-It is however a distinct possibility this might be added in future.
+It is however a distinct possibility this might be added in the future.
 At that time the iPad and M1 MacBook will be an even better combination.